 Currently these young Women are living at Galupa Safety House supported and led by Gumatj clan Elder Gayili Marika Yunupingu.

-To further support the health and well being of the Women and children at Galupa, The Elders requested an insulated weather-proof demountable as shelter from the harsh summer heat and extreme weather.
-Currently the only accommodation at the Galupa Homeland is an open shed.
+To further support the health and well being of the Women and children at Galupa, The Elders requested an insulated weather-proof demountable as shelter from the harsh summer heat and extreme weather as the only accommodation at the Galupa Homeland was an open shed.

-Working closely with TCP and the Elders at Galupa AAL are proud to be funding the establishment of the Community Art Program and the purchase, manufacture and delivery of the air-conditioned demountable accommodation to directly support the Young Women and Elders living at Galupa.
+Continuing to work closely with TCP and the Elders at Galupa, AAL are now proud to be funding the establishment of the Community Art Program to directly support the Young Women and Elders living at Galupa.

 This project will strengthen the Women's resolve to stay on their homeland, and through this maintain their connection to Culture and Land.
 Such support also has direct positive spiritual, physical and social benefits.